bacontime/rpg/tweakedunits.md

 It's worth noting that it takes about 1 round for a human to reach terminal velocity.

-Also, it takes about 1 round for a typical sedan to reach highway speeds of 120 paces per round.
+Also, it takes about 1 round for a typical sedan to reach highway speeds of 120 paces per round[^carzerosixtycite].

+[^carzerosixtycite]: I just skimmed through [this list of car acceleration speeds](https://www.0-60specs.com/0-60-times/).
+The sedan model names I recognized take around 4-6 seconds to go from 0mph to 60mph.
+Increase that number a bit, and you get 1 round to reach cheetah speed.

-Those are the only acceleration comparisons that come to mind.
+Those are the only acceleration comparisons that come to my mind.

+## Force, Mass, and

+All we're missing to get a full system of measurement (for mechanics at least; we're not getting into electrodynamics here) is a base unit for force or weight or mass.

+If